Guide to Utilization Management

 Outpatient Care Optimization: The Foundation of Value-Based Success

 Outpatient care represents the cornerstone of value-based care delivery.
-Effective ambulatory management prevents downstream utilization and drives quality outcomes, with organizations excelling in outpatient optimization achieving 20-30% better performance in value-based contracts.58
+Effective ambulatory management prevents downstream utilization and drives quality outcomes, with organizations that excel in outpatient optimization achieving materially better performance in value-based contracts (e.g., higher quality, lower total cost, stronger bonus attainment).2, 3

 Ambulatory Care Sensitive Conditions: Preventing Avoidable Utilization